chetan-hirapara/chetan-hirapara/README.md

 - 👋 Hi, I’m @chetan-hirapara
-- 👀 I’m interested in Data Science
+- 👀 I’m working as Sr. Data Scientist
-- 🌱 I’m currently learning LLM
+- 🌱 I love to work on cutting-edge technologies and solve the complex problems

 <!---
 chetan-hirapara/chetan-hirapara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.